A Complete Guide to WordPress Multisite

 How to Install WordPress Multisite - 2

-Now you will be redirected to the multisite network dashboard.
-There are new menu items to manage multisite network.
+Now you will be redirected to the WordPress Multisite Manager.
+There are new menu items to manage multisite WordPress network.
 You will also come across a Right Now dashboard widget that helps to generate a new site and add new users.

 How to Install WordPress Multisite - 3